MICHAEL CLAYTON

 Then there is George Clooney as the legal firm's 'fixer', or janitor, Michael Clayton.

-This is quite possibly Clooney's best performance, because he has to suppress his usual star wattage, playing as he does someone weighed down by the things he has to do and the people he has to deal with, not to mention various personal issues such as a gambling addiction, and financial problems arising from a bad investment in a restaurant.
+This is quite possibly Clooney's best performance, because he has to suppress his usual star wattage, playing as he does someone weighed down by the things he has had to do and the people he has to deal with, not to mention various personal issues such as a gambling addiction, and financial problems arising from a bad investment in a restaurant.

 Comments